lartpang/ComPtr/README.md

 ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer

+> [!NOTE]
+> The paper is still under review.
+> Considering that it may need to be further revised according to the reviewers' comments, the code cannot be stabilized at the moment.
+> So it will still take some time for the full code to be released.

 ## Results

 ### Remote Sensing Change Detection & RGB-T Crowd Counting